 Taste: sharp vanilla, citrus, light floral perfume, rye spice, clove, delicately sweet & funky oak

-Finish: medium, sweet & lightweight, waves of baking spice, fading vanilla
+Finish: medium, sweet & lightweight – waves of baking spice, fading vanilla

 Regardless of ABV, this is very much a lovely whiskey.
-It tastes nothing like the standard Wild Turkey bottles you’ll find on the shelves.
-And yes, I know Russell’s Reserve Single Barrel is half the price and 110 proof – BUT – this isn’t that profile.
-This is the delicate spectrum of Wild Turkey that is usually found in Turkey from two decades ago.
-I paid a little over $100 for it (it typically retails for around $125).
-Would I buy another bottle of Diamond?
+It tastes nothing like the standard Wild Turkey bottles you find on retail shelves.
+And yes, I know Russell’s Reserve Single Barrel Bourbon is half the price and 110 proof – BUT – this isn’t that profile.
+This is the delicate spectrum of Wild Turkey that’s sometimes found in Turkey from decades ago.
+I paid a little over $100 for it (Diamond Anniversary typically retails for around $125).
+Will I buy another bottle of Diamond?
 Yeah, I probably will.
-And as for my rating, it’s a solid B+.